 I have no trouble using the mouse to frag my enemies on Overwatch and Call of Duty: Modern Warfare.
 The sensor is accurate and there is no noticeable lag at all when using it wirelessly.
 If you experience skipping (I had this once), make sure to bring the wireless transmitter closer than having it plugged at the back of your PC (if it’s on the floor).
 The included USB extension comes in handy for this purpose.

-Videos speak louder than words, so here is a couple of Overwatch Play of the Game with the Razer DeathAdder V2 gaming mouse (on wireless mode):
+Videos speak louder than words, so here is a couple of Overwatch highlights with the Razer DeathAdder V2 Pro gaming mouse (on wireless mode):

 Razer DeathAdder V2 Pro Review Conclusion